VegeBun-csj/Mini-CosmSDK/README.md

 # Mini-CosmSDK

-This is minimal cosmos rust sdk for setting up cosmos ecosystem blockchain
+This is minimal cosmos sdk implemented by rust